IssaAlBawwab/gcp-ecommerce-end-to-end/README.md

 3.  **Confluent Cloud Kafka:** This managed Kafka service acts as the central message broker, decoupling the producer and consumer.
 4.  **Consumer:** A Python application, also containerized with Docker, consumes the events from the `ecom_events` Kafka topic.
 5.  **Google BigQuery (Source Table):** The consumer directly ingests the raw event data into a BigQuery table named `kafka_ecom_events`.
 Basic transformations applied at this stage.
-6.  **dbt (Data Build Tool):** dbt is used to perform more complex transformations on the data within BigQuery, creating staging, core, and mart tables for analytical purposes.
+6.  **dbt (Data Build Tool):** dbt is used to perform more complex transformations on the data within BigQuery, creating staging and core tables for analytical purposes.
 7.  **Google BigQuery (Transformed Tables):** The transformed data resides in various tables within BigQuery, ready for querying.
 8.  **Analytical Dashboards:** Tools like Looker Studio can connect to the transformed BigQuery tables to create insightful dashboards and reports.